From Proper Scoring Rules to Max-Min Optimal Forecast Aggregation: Preliminaries

-for all $\vect{x} \in \mathcal{D}$, with equality only when $\vect{x} = \vect{p}$.
-(Here, $j \leftarrow \vect{p}$ means that $j$ is drawn randomly from the probability distribution $\vect{p}$.)\footnote{Some authors refer to such scoring rules as \emph{strictly} proper while others assume that propriety entails strictness; we choose the latter convection.
-Also, while many sources define the range of $s$ to include $\pm \infty$ so as to e.g. make the logarithmic scoring rule well defined on the boundary of $\Delta^n$, we do not do this.
-This is an application-specific choice: we will be interested in pooling forecasts, and pooling e.g. $(1, 0)$ and $(0, 1)$ under the logarithmic scoring rule would be tantamount to adding positive and negative infinity.}
+for all $\vect{x} \in \Delta^n$, with equality only when $\vect{x} = \vect{p}$.
+(Here, $j \leftarrow \vect{p}$ means that $j$ is drawn randomly from the probability distribution $\vect{p}$.)\footnote{Some authors refer to such scoring rules as \emph{strictly} proper while others define ``proper" to entail strictness; we choose the latter convection.} We will henceforth assume that $s$ is \emph{regular}, meaning that $s(\cdot; j)$ is real-valued for all $j$, except possibly that $s(\vect{p}; j) = -\infty$ if $p_j = 0$ \cite[Definition 2]{gr07}.

-Given a proper scoring rule $s$, we define its \emph{expected reward function} (or \emph{Savage representation}) $G: \mathcal{D} \to \RR$ by
+We define the \emph{forecast domain} $\mathcal{D}$ associated with $s$ to be the set of forecasts $\vect{p}$ such that $s(\vect{p}; j)$ is real-valued for all $j$.
+When discussing forecast aggregation, we will assume that all forecasts belong to $\mathcal{D}$.\footnote{This choice removes from consideration cases such as two experts reporting $(1, 0)$ and $(0, 1)$ under the logarithmic scoring rule; aggregating these forecasts using our method is tantamount to adding positive and negative infinity.}

-We will henceforth assume that $s$ is continuous; to our knowledge, this is the case for all frequently-used proper scoring rules.\footnote{This choice is partially for ease of exposition, though e.g. our axiomatization in Section~\ref{sec:axiomatization} depends on this.} This is equivalent to assuming that $G$ is differentiable, or that $G$ is continuously differentiable (see Proposition~\ref{prop:s_cont_g_diff} for a proof of this equivalence).
+Given a proper scoring rule $s$, we define its \emph{expected reward function} $G: \Delta^n \to \RR$ by